 Next is to wash their pillowcase 1-2 times per week, especially if your child uses hair styling products.
-If they play sports pay attention to the helmets, shoulder straps, chin straps- they can all worsen acne by mechanical friction.
+If they play sports pay attention to the helmets, shoulder straps, and chin straps- they can all worsen acne by mechanical friction.

-There are good over-the-counter medications to start with but if you are not getting results in 2-3 months it is time to see a dermatologist.
+There are good over-the-counter medications to start with, but if you are not getting results in 2-3 months, it is time to see a dermatologist.

 Last but not least, educate your children on fads and fake science on social media.
-Skincare is a billion-dollar industry and there is no shortage of entities taking advantage of teenagers desperate for more self-esteem through clear skin.
+Skincare is a billion-dollar industry, and there is no shortage of entities taking advantage of teenagers desperate for more self-esteem through clear skin.

 In summary, acne is a very common skin condition that affects people of all ages but is especially prevalent in teenagers.
 Although there is no surefire way to prevent teenage acne, there are steps to help acne and professional services to treat acne.
-If over-the-counter treatments are not effective, you may want to consider taking your teenager to see a board-certified dermatologist for further treatment options.
+If over-the-counter treatments are ineffective, you may want to consider taking your teenager to see a board-certified dermatologist for further treatment options.

-We invite you to fill out our contact form or call JUVIVE Dermatology at (949) 679-1990 to schedule a consultation today.
+We invite you to fill out our contact form or call JUVIVE Dermatology at (949) 432-7432 to schedule a consultation today.
 We will be happy to answer any questions and help determine an accurate diagnosis and the best treatment options for your family.